pchaigno/pchaigno.github.io/_posts/2021-10-20-ebpf-instruction-sets.md

 As expected, each newer instruction set version generates smaller BPF programs.
 Since the new instructions have a one-to-one mapping to x86 instructions, we can expect a similar impact on the size of the JIT-compiled programs.
 You can therefore expect a small performance benefit in most cases when using newer instruction sets.

-The impact of `mattr=+alu32` is more nuanced---click on the legend to show it.
-It sometimes increases program size, especially when combined with `mcpu=v1`, instead of decreasing it.
-Unless you are using `mcpu=v3`, many parts of the programs still require 64-bit instructions and operations.
-So maybe the more nuanced impact is due to the extra instructions required to convert between 32 and 64-bits values.

 For larger programs and kernels before v5.2[^4k-limit], the v2 and v3 instruction sets may also allow you to reduce your program size below the 4096 instruction limit imposed by the verifier.
 It is however not the only limit imposed by the verifier.